tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 `/broadcast_tx_sync` or `/broadcast_tx_commit` and waits for the response before proceeding, it will deadlock.
 Executing `broadcast_tx` calls involves acquiring the mempool lock that Tendermint holds during the `Commit` call.
-If you make the call to the `broadcast_tx` endpoints concurrently, that's not a problem, it just can't be part of the sequential logic of the `Commit` function.
+Synchronous mempool-related calls must be avoided as part of the sequential logic of the `Commit` function.

 #### Candidate States

 Tendermint calls `PrepareProposal` when it is about to send a proposed block to the network.
 Likewise, Tendermint calls `ProcessProposal` upon reception of a proposed block from the network.
-In both cases, the proposed block's data (last block's commit info, transactions, etc.) is disclosed to the Application, in the same conditions as is done in `FinalizeBlock`.
+In both cases, the proposed block's data is disclosed to the Application, in the same conditions as is done in `FinalizeBlock`.
+The block data disclosed the to Application by these three methods are the following:

+* the transaction list
+* the `LastCommit` referring to the previous block
+* the block header's hash (except in `PrepareProposal`, where it is not known yet)
+* list of validators that misbehaved
+* the block's timestamp
+* `NextValidatorsHash`
+* Proposer address

 The Application may decide to *immediately* execute the given block (i.e., upon `PrepareProposal` or `ProcessProposal`).
 There are two main reasons why the Application may want to do this:

+* *Avoiding invalid transactions in blocks*.
-* In order to be sure that the block does not contain *any* invalid transaction, there is usually no way other than fully executing the transactions in the block as though it was the *decided* block.
+  In order to be sure that the block does not contain *any* invalid transaction, there is usually no way other than fully executing the transactions in the block as though it was the *decided* block.
+* *Quick `FinalizeBlock` execution*.
-* Upon reception of the decided block via `FinalizeBlock`, if that same block was executed upon `PrepareProposal` or `ProcessProposal` and the resulting state was kept in memory, the Application can simply apply that state (faster) to the main state, rather than reexecuting the decided block (slower).
+  Upon reception of the decided block via `FinalizeBlock`, if that same block was executed upon `PrepareProposal` or `ProcessProposal` and the resulting state was kept in memory, the Application can simply apply that state (faster) to the main state, rather than reexecuting the decided block (slower).

 `PrepareProposal`/`ProcessProposal` can be called many times for a given height.
-Moreover, it is not possible to accurately predict which of the blocks proposed in a height will be decided, being delivered to the application in that height's `FinalizeBlock`.
+Moreover, it is not possible to accurately predict which of the blocks proposed in a height will be decided, being delivered to the Application in that height's `FinalizeBlock`.
 Therefore, the state resulting from executing a proposed block, denoted a *candidate state*, should be kept in memory as a possible final state for that height.
 When `FinalizeBlock` is called, the Application should check if the decided block corresponds to one of its candidate states; if so, it will apply it as